IBM/maximo-labs/MkDocs/omnio_8.8/docs/monitor_devices.md

 ---
-Congratulations you have successfully creted the needed device types and gateway in Monitor.</br>
+Congratulations you have successfully created the needed device types and gateway in Monitor.</br>